 ENCOD regularly publishes articles in the Cannadouro Magazine from Portugal.

-Here’s the last winter edition published in the Portuguese language with the English version below.
+Here’s the last summer edition published in the Portuguese language with the English version below.